martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 * Each entity has its own cryptographic context, shared with the load balancer.
 This requires the load balancer to trial decrypt each incoming Initial with each context.
-As there is no standard algorithm for encoding information in the Version and connection ID, this involves synchronizing the method, not just the key material.
+As there is no standard algorithm for encoding information in the version and connection ID, this involves synchronizing the method, not just the key material.

 * Each entity reports its Version Aliasing Transport Parameters to the load balancer out-of-band.